-If you’re a citrus lover and will be mostly extracting juice from oranges, tangerines, and grapefruits, you may go for this specific type of juicer.
-A citrus juicer only needs you to cut the fruit in half, then put it on the juice press and push the button.
+If you're a citrus lover and will be mostly extracting juice from oranges, tangerines, and grapefruits, you may go for this specific type of juicer.
+A citrus juicer only needs you to cut the fruit in half, put it on the juice press and push the button.

 The pulp and pits get trapped in the filter, and the juice is collected in the cup under it.

-Citrus juicers are incredibly easy to use and maintain, but they’re obviously limited to the type of fruit they work with.
+Citrus juicers are incredibly easy to use and maintain, but they're limited to the type of fruit they work with.
 But if you only plan to make citrus juices, this will be a worthy investment for you.